Keyboard shortcuts

 The graph is rendered top-to-bottom with these sections:

 2. Feature branches — each branch is rendered as a side branch with its name in brackets, followed by its commits, closed with ├╯.
+A remote tracking indicator appears after the closing ] when an upstream has been configured for the branch.

 3. Loose commits — commits not belonging to any feature branch, shown on the main integration line.